samhanrahan16/Samstack/README.md

 redshift and multiple maps can be stacked at once.
 It is important that only one catalog can be stacked at a time and this should be specified in the parameter file.
 See the run_samstack notebook as an example on how to run the outputs of samstack.

+To run samsack, it needs to be initialised with the path to the parameter file.
+The methods then require the paths of the file where you would like to save the stacked outputs.

 For analysis of the stacked results the file contains a SED fitter.
 This can be used to fit a modified blackbody function to your stacked fluxes for further analysis of them.